vmware-labs/verified-betrfs/docs/veridoc.md

 **disk-betree/Betree.i.dfy**
+Betree lowers the "lifted" op-sequences of BetreeSpec down to concrete state machine steps that advance the BetreeBlockInterface as required by BetreeSpec.
-The compound state machine that joins a BetreeSpec to an abstract BlockInterface.
-It instantiates the BetreeSpec's op-sequences into concrete state machine OpTransaction steps, and interleaves Betree operations with BlockInterface garbage collection.
-The BlockInterface remains uninstantiated.
+It also interleaves Betree operations with BlockInterface garbage collection.

 TODO(jonh): This probably should get renamed; its place in the heirarchy is confusing.